Georgia Tech–Vanderbilt football rivalry: 1951: Tech wins by a point in the mud

 With just over a minute left and undefeated Georgia Tech up 8–0, Vanderbilt quarterback Bill Wade threw a touchdown pass to Ted Kirkland.
 Vanderbilt tried an onside kick, but was unsuccessful, and lost 8–7.

 1952: National Champions run away with the game in final quarter

 The 1952 Georgia Tech team were to be national champions and played Vanderbilt for its homecoming.
 Vanderbilt was coming off its first win of the season, over a strong Florida team.
 The first quarter was scoreless, and the score at the half was 6 to 0.
 After a Vanderbilt fumble, it was 13 to 0, and in the fourth quarter Tech ran away with the game 30 to 0.

 2003: Tech beats Vandy in overtime

 Georgia Tech beat Vanderbilt in overtime.
 Jay Cutler led Vanderbilt in rushing.

+2024: Vanderbilt claims Birmingham Bowl, Gold Cowbell

+On December 27, 2024, Vanderbilt defeated Georgia Tech 35–27 in the 2024 Birmingham Bowl.
+The game featured plenty of chippiness between the two old rivals and there were many controversial calls by the officials.
+There was a prolonged weather delay for lightning in the fourth quarter and Georgia Tech rallied to a one-possession loss.
+Vanderbilt claimed the Gold Cowbell Trophy for the first time since 1941.